YistYU/YistYU.github.io/_pages/cv.md

 * **Expressive Equivariant Subgraph Aggregation Network** (Sep.
 2022 - Present)
   * Final Year Project Supervised by Professor Irwin King (CUHK).
   * Proposed subgraph sampling strategies based on Weisfeiler-Lehman similarity and subtree kernel for equivariant subgraph aggregation network to improve the expressive power and the scalability of the network.
-  * Conducted thorough experiments which showed that this strategy outperformed state-of-the-art sampling strategies on graph classification by 3% on TU datasets.
-It further reduces the space complexity up to 55% on dataset IMDB-MULTI compared to the second best strategy.
-The draft is in progress and will be submitted to IJCAI 2023. \[[Thesis](https://YistYU.github.io/files/FYP_Thesis.pdf)\]
+  * Conducted thorough experiments which showed that this strategy outperformed state-of-the-art sampling strategies published at ICLR 2022 on graph classification by 3% on TU datasets.
+It further reduces the space complexity up to 55% on dataset IMDB-MULTI and reduces 10-20% training time on dataset NCI1 compared to the second best strategy. \[[Thesis](https://YistYU.github.io/files/FYP_Thesis.pdf)\]

 * **Projection Robust Unbalanced Optimal Transport** (Feb.
 2022 - Present)
   * Research Assistant to Professor Ma Shiqian (University of California, Davis)
-  * Presented the projection robust unbalanced optimal transport model (PRUOT) that has the potential to alleviate the curse of dimensionality for computing the Wasserstein distance between unbalanced distributions.
+  * Presented a new model called projection robust unbalanced optimal transport (PRUOT) to alleviate the curse of dimensionality for computing the Wasserstein distance between unbalanced distributions.
   * Illustrated a Riemmanian optimization algorithm RGAS-UOT for solving this model and proved its finite-time convergence to obtain the stationary point.
 Numerical experiments on both synthetic datasets and real-world datasets were given to demonstrate the advantages of the PRUOT model in high-dimensional cases. **The work was presented in Preprint [4]**.

 * **Multi-omics Integration with Random Walk and Graph Convolutional Network** (June.
 2021 -- Present)
   * Research Assistant to Professor Li Yu (CUHK)
   * Presented **scMinerva**, an unsupervised framework for single-cell multi-omics integration.
 We propose a novel random walk strategy **omics2vec** that can flexibly "jump" among different omics and utilize information from the informative omics.
-  * Conducted extensive experiments to evaluate the proposed method. scMinerva achieves superior classification performance among the seven state-of-the-art unsupervised methods and improves the classification accuracy by 7% on average. **The work was presented in Preprint [3] and planned to submit to KDD 2023.**
+  * scMinerva achieved superior classification performance among 7 state-of-the-art methods on 6 real-world datasets and improved  classification accuracy up to 20\% on dataset GSE128639 when classifying to 27 classes.
   * **Best Project Award for Summer Research Internship of CUHK, 2020-21 (Top 10% out of 97 students and 46 projects)**.